Matthew Mott: Coaching career

-Mott was appointed coach of the New South Wales Blues for the 2007–08 after two years as assistant coach.
-In his first season as coach, New South Wales won the Pura Cup.
+Mott was appointed head coach of the New South Wales Blues for the 2007–08 season, after two years as assistant coach.
+In his first season in charge, the side won the Pura Cup (Sheffield Shield), and later claimed victory in the 2009 Champions League T20 competition.

 He signed a three-year contract as the 1st XI coach of Glamorgan County Cricket Club on 14 January 2011.
 On 20 August 2013, it was announced that Mott would be leaving his role with Glamorgan after the end of the season.
 He then led Glamorgan to the final of the 2013 Yorkshire Bank 40, where they lost to Nottinghamshire.

 Mott was appointed coach of the Australia women's national cricket team in March 2015, replacing Cathryn Fitzpatrick.
 In April 2017, he was re-signed to coach the Australian women's team until 2020.
 In 2020, he coached the winning women's team at the T20 World Cup.

 In May 2022, Mott was announced as the white-ball coach of the England cricket team.

 In November 2022, Mott coached the England cricket team men's T20 side to victory over Pakistan in the ICC World Cup in Australia.